-About Panama Don Julian Geisha Natural
+About Panama Don Julian Washed Geisha

-This new crop Panama happens to be one of our all time favorites.
-We were lucky enough to visit this farm where this incredible coffee is grown, and on arrival it became clear that the extraordinary taste of the coffee is the direct result of the exraordinary characteristics of the farm.
+As mentioned above, we were lucky enough to visit this farm a couple of times.
+Incredible coffee is grown here, and on arrival it becomes clear that the extraordinary taste of the coffee is the direct result of the exraordinary characteristics of the farm.
 At first perusal you might assume that you were walking through a nature preserve, where coffee trees are surrounded by other plants and enormous shade trees tower above.
-It is no accident that the farm feels this way; the owner, Mrs. Burneskis, thinks the farm should be left in as natural a state as possible.
+It is no accident that the farm feels this way; the owner, Mrs. Burneskis, thinks the farm should be kept in a natural state.
 She has a level of respect and connectivity for the coffee plants that really comes to light when you walk through the sprawling greenery.
-Finca Don Julian is located about 1600 meters above sea level, and grows their coffee in rich, black volcanic soil.
-The growing area being in a protected tropical rainforest gives the coffee a unique flavor, great acidity and bold body.
+Finca Don Julian is located from 1600 to 1850 meters above sea level in the subregion of Boquete called Horqueta, and coffee, of several varieties, grow in the farm's rich, black volcanic soil.
+The growing area, being in a protected tropical rainforest, gives the coffee a unique flavor, great acidity and bold body.

 Can you find the coffee trees in this preserve?